-At 14:00 CET, capacities available for Nord Pool's intraday trading are published.
-This is a continuous market, and trading takes place every day around the clock until one hour before delivery.
+This is a continuous market, with trading taking place every day around the clock until one hour before delivery.
 Prices are set based on a first-come, first-served principle, where best prices come first – highest buy price and lowest sell price.

 Nord Pool provides a wide set of order types available for buyers and sellers to match the dynamics of the demand or supply they are offering.

 The daily process

 Capacities in the intraday system are provided by transmission system operators (TSOs) and are determined by the relevant TSOs after flow results of the day-ahead auction.
 Exact timing of capacity allocation varies and depends both on operational procedures and individual agreements between TSOs on the different borders.
 Intraday capacities are updated automatically, depending on the volume and direction of intraday trades.

 Our intraday markets are open 24/7, 365 days a year offering 15-minute, 30-minute, hourly and block products providing the flexibility to meet the needs of different market areas.